ELECTRICAL CARDIOVERSION

 It’s important to report any symptoms or concerns to your healthcare team immediately after the procedure.

-On the day of the procedure, they will ask you to wear loose, comfortable clothing and to remove any jewelry or other metal objects from your body.
-They will also ask you to avoid eating or drinking anything for several hours before the procedure to prevent any complications.
+On the day of the procedure, you will be asked to wear loose, comfortable clothing and remove any jewelry or other metal objects from your body.
+To prevent complications, you will also be asked to avoid eating or drinking anything for several hours before the procedure.

 Once you are eligible for the procedure, they will instruct you on how to prepare.
 This may include fasting for a certain time before the procedure, stopping certain medications, and avoiding caffeine or alcohol.